521.2 Guideline: Youth Service Requirement for Graduation from Richfield High School

 C. Exemplary Service

-Those students performing at least one hundred (100) hours of service will receive special recognition at the end of each school year, and their cumulative record will be marked accordingly.
-(E.g., "Exemplary Youth Service Performed.")
+Those students performing at least one hundred (100) hours of service will receive special recognition at the end of each school year.

 D. Types of Youth Service

-There is virtually no limit to what a student can do to fulfill his/her youth service requirement.
+There is virtually no limit to what a student can do to fulfill their youth service requirement.
 A very broad division of places where help is always needed might be as follows:

 3. Special projects (helping senior citizens with house cleaning, laundry, home repair, or just visiting, helping with recycling programs, producing public service videos, caring for small children)